CSOgroup/select/README.md

 # README #

-This is the official public repository of the SELECT package for the analysis of evolutionary dependencies between functional alterations in cancer.
+This is the official repository of the R package SELECT - Selected Events Linked by Evolutionary Conditions across human Tumors - a methodology to infer evolutionary inter-dependencies between functional alterations in cancer.

 ### What is this repository for? ###

 * SELECT is a package for inferring evolutionary dependencies between functional alterations in cancer starting from patterns of alteration occurrences in large tumor sample cohorts.
-* Version: 1
+* Last Version: 1.6

 ### How To ###